library(skimr)

 Cross tabulation of MDE and substance use disorder

 Before returning to the full data frame (with all years between 2009 and 2019), let’s explore methods for looking at a cross tabulation of variables.
-We explored cross tabulations a bit in Module 5, where we learned about and practiced using the tbl_cross() from the gtsummary package to obtain a cross tabulation of two categorical variables.
+We explored cross tabulations a bit in Module 05, where we learned about and practiced using the tbl_cross() function from the gtsummary package to obtain a cross tabulation of two categorical variables.
 Recall that a cross tabulation is a statistical tool used for analyzing the relationship between two or more categorical variables.
 It’s a type of table that displays the frequency distribution of the variables in a matrix format, making it easier to understand the relationship between them.

 In a basic cross-tabulation with two variables, rows usually represent categories of one variable and columns represent categories of another variable.
 The cells in the table contain the counts or frequencies of the combined categories.